 5- Keep a check on your weight

-The more the weight of your body, the higher will be the pressure on your ankles, which will make them more fragile.
+The more the weight of your body, the higher the pressure on your ankles, which will make them more fragile.

 As a dancer, it is therefore essential for you to keep a check on what you eat and how you eat.